UGround: Towards Unified Visual Grounding with Unrolled Transformers: Reflection on Visual Grounding

 \subsection{Analysis}

 \textbf{Why Dynamic Layer Selection.} To analyze the impact of intermediate layers, we train UGround on the ReasonSeg \textit{train} set with two strategies: (1) relying solely on the last hidden layer ($\ell=L$), and (2) dynamically selecting from the intermediate layers ($\ell \in \{1,\dots,L-1\}$).
-Qualitatively, we visualize the similarity maps across layers 1–40 of $\mathcal{G}_{\mathcal{T}}$ in Fig.~\ref{fig:layers1-40} (Appendix~\ref{app:layers1-40}).
-We observe that training with the fixed last hidden layer yields noisy similarity maps in intermediate layers, which eventually undermine the discriminative capacity of the final abstracted representations (\ref{fig:fixed_bird}).
-In contrast, with dynamic layer selection, the middle layers can directly align with the ground-truth mask, yielding a more discriminative foreground (\ref{fig:dynamic_bird}).
-Quantitatively, we plot the performance curves of the embeddings across layers 1–40, which reveal that each layer from 10–40 outperforms the fixed last hidden layer strategy (\ref{fig:sub1}).
-We also plot the per-layer similarity map loss relative to the ground-truth mask, which indicates that dynamic layer selection accelerates training convergence (\ref{fig:sub2}).
+Qualitatively, we visualize the similarity maps across layers 1–40 of $\mathcal{G}_{\mathcal{T}}$ in Fig.~\ref{fig:layers1-40}.
+We observe that the fixed-last-layer strategy produces noisy similarity maps in intermediate layers (Fig.~\ref{fig:layers1-40}(a)), whereas the intermediate-layer counterpart yields a more discriminative foreground (Fig.~\ref{fig:layers1-40}(b)).
+Quantitatively, we plot the predicted cIoU of the embeddings across layers 1–40.
+Fig.2(a) shows that every layer from 10–40 improves over the fixed-last-layer strategy by a clear and consistent margin.
+We further plot the per-layer similarity-map loss with respect to the ground-truth mask.
+Fig.2(b) shows that the intermediate-layer strategy begins converging from layer 19 and ultimately reaches a lower loss level, while the fixed-last-layer strategy only starts converging from layer 28, indicating that dynamic layer selection accelerates convergence.
+Dynamic layer selection provides insight into the behavior of intermediate layers.
+By allowing these layers to directly participate in interactions and joint training with SAM, akin to ``cheating" in a phone game (\ie, receiving intermediate hints), each layer's performance is improved, ultimately resulting in an overall enhancement.